bt3gl/ARKit_PostMalone/README.md

 #### `Scene.swift`

 This module is where you call the class `Scene` to control what how the App is operating with the scene.
 Here we are explicitly using [ARKit](https://developer.apple.com/arkit/) and [SpriteKit](https://developer.apple.com/documentation/spriteKit).
+Rendering brings tracking and scene understanding together with your content.

 For our App, we are: